buditanrim/buditanrim.github.io/_posts/2020-02-07-questions-designers-should-ask.md

 Since our work as a designer are very much in a very abstract phase.
 We can't just make conclusion too soon, because when you do so, your work will be converged too quickly and have a few shortcoming in it.
 Instead of relying with conclusion or solution, I usually rely more on the questions because it allows me to constantly reframe my perspective.
 Here are a couple of questions that I often use.

-**Why and Who**
+### Why and Who

 A fundamental question that everyone need to ask.
-When things still very abstract in the beginning phase.
-However, you can rely on the Why and Who.
+When things still very abstract in the beginning phase, you can rely on the Why and Who.
 That must be the center in your mind to help yourself and your team navigate in the abstractness.

 Example of questions: